-- Turn on and zero the analyzer without the flue probe connected to use ambient temperature - Connect flue probe thermocouple to T1 during zero countdown to store probe tip temperature as inlet (ducted system) - Connect a thermocouple to T2 to measure inlet during test.
+- Turn on and zero the analyzer with out the flue probe connected to use ambient temperature - Connect flue probe thermocouple to T1 during zero countdown to store probe tip temperature as inlet (ducted system)

 ANALYZER CONNECTIONS

 Turning the pump off while the probe is in the flue will leave toxic gases inside the analyzer.
 Once data has been printed or copied it is advisable to purge the unit with fresh air as soon as possible.
 To do this remove the probe from the flue and turn ON the pump.
 Always allow the readings to return to zero (20.9 for O2) prior to shutting the unit off.
 The meter will not switch off until the CO reading is below 20 ppm.